Science, the Evolutionist and the Origin of the Universe

 -Todd Friel in 2006 asked Dan Barker, one of America’s leading atheists, “Do you really believe that something came from nothing?”
 Barker responded with a simple, “Yes.”
 “Wretched: Nothing Made Everything” (2006).

--Brad Lemley, a quantum physicists explains, “To the average person it might seem obvious that nothing can happen in nothing.
+-Brad Lemley, a quantum physicists states, “To the average person it might seem obvious that nothing can happen in nothing.
 But to a quantum physicist, nothing is, in fact, something.”
 “Guth’s Grand Guess,” Discover volume 23 (April 2002): 35.
 “Quantum theory also holds that a vacuum, like atoms, is subject to quantum uncertainties.
 This means that things can materialize out of the vacuum, although they tend to vanish back into it quickly…this phenomenon has never been observed directly…” Ibid: 38.
 If we rephrase the above statement to simple language, it will read: “Things appear from nothing and then disappear back into nothing.
 And nobody has ever seen any of that take place!”

 -Heather Couper & Nigel Henbest explain the origins of the universe in even simpler words in their children’s book called The Big Bang: “Our universe probably came into existence not only from nothing, but from nowhere.”
 Big Bang (DK Publishing, 1997): 9.